 - The posting or advertising of personal items for sale and the posting of any published material (including articles authored by the student) is forbidden.

 Many applications can generate HTML files and you can probably export to HTML from your favorite application suite.
-LaTeX, Google Docs, Microsoft Word, TextEdit, and Mozilla Seamonkey are good places to start.
+LaTeX, Google Docs, Microsoft Word, TextEdit, and Mozilla SeaMonkey are good places to start.

-Some approaches to creating HTML include:
+Other approaches to creating HTML include:

 - latex2html will convert a LaTeX document to HTML.
 Here is a template tex file and here is the accompanying jpeg figure that is used in the tex file.
 To create the HTML, run "latex2html latex2htmlExample" on any SCF machine.
 If you want to have all the LaTeX section in a single HTML rather than separate HTML files for each section, do "latex2html -split 0 latex2htmlExample".